Linear and Nonlinear Frequency-Division Multiplexing: Optical Fiber Networks

-Signal propagation in single-mode single-polarization optical fiber with distributed amplification can be modeled by the stochastic NLS equation.
-In normalized form, the equation reads [Part I, Eq.
-3]
+The propagation of a signal in the single-mode single-polarization optical fiber can be modeled by the stochastic NLS equation.
+The equation in the normalized form reads \cite[Eqs.
+1--3]{yousefi2012nft1}

-where $j=\sqrt{-1}$, $q(t,z)$ is the complex envelope of the signal as a function of time $t$ and distance $z$ along the fiber, $n(t,z)$ is white Gaussian noise with power spectral density $\sigma_0^2$, and $s=\pm 1$, where $s=1$ (respectively, $s=-1$) corresponds to the defocusing (respectively, focusing) regime.
-The signal and noise are bandlimited to $B$ Hz for all $0\leq z\leq \const L$.
-We refer the reader to [Part I, Section I] for further details about the model.
+where $q(t,z):\Reals\times\Realsnn\mapsto\Complex$ is the complex envelope of the signal as a function of time $t$ and distance $z$ along the fiber (the transmitter is located at $z=0$; the receiver is located at $z=\const L$), $n(t,z)$ is (zero-mean) white circular symmetric complex Gaussian noise, and $j\eqdef\sqrt{-1}$.
+Here, $s\eqdef-1$ in the focusing regime (corresponding to the standard fiber with anomalous dispersion) and $s\eqdef +1$ in the defocusing regime (corresponding to the fiber with normal dispersion).

+The NLS equation \eqref{eq:nls-channel} models the chromatic dispersion (captured by the term $\partial^2 q/\partial t^2$), Kerr nonlinearity (captured by the term $|q|^2q$), and noise (that arises from distributed amplification along the fiber).
+We assumed that the fiber loss is perfectly compensated by Raman amplification so that \eqref{eq:nls-channel} does not contain a loss term.
+The model \eqref{eq:nls-channel} takes into account the the three leading physical effects in fiber; we refer the reader to \cite{agrawal2007} for some higher-order effects that are neglected in \eqref{eq:nls-channel}, and generally for modeling the optical fiber.

 In this paper, we consider a \emph{network environment}.
-This refers to a communication network with the following assumptions [Part III, Section~II.
-B. 3]: (1) There are multiple transmitter (TX) and receiver (RX) pairs; (2) There are add-drop multiplexers (ADMs) in the network.
+This refers to a communication network with the following set of assumptions \cite[Sec.~II.
+B. 3]{yousefi2012nft3}: (1) there are multiple transmitter (TX) and receiver (RX) pairs; (2) there are add-drop multiplexers (ADMs) in the network.
 The signal of the user-of-interest can co-propagate with the signals of the other users in part of the link.
-The location and the number of ADMs are unknown; (3) Each TX and RX pair does not know the incoming and outgoing signals in the path that connects them; see Fig.~\ref{fig:network}.
+The location and the number of ADMs are unknown; (3) each TX and RX pair does not know the incoming and outgoing signals in the path that connects them.
+A network environment is depicted in Fig.~\ref{fig:network}.

-To make use of available bandwidth, data can be modulated in distinct wavelengths.
-As a result of using more bandwidth, data rates, measured in bits per second, were rapidly increased with the introduction of the wavelength-division multiplexing in 1990s.
-However, the communication efficiency of WDM, measured in bits/s/HZ, is low.
-From a communications point of view, WDM underlies transmitter strategy.
-At the receiver, it is customary to apply some form of back-propagation (BP).
+To make use of the available fiber bandwidth, data can be modulated in disjoint frequency bands.
+As a result of using more bandwidth, data rates, measured in bits per second, were rapidly increased with the advent of WDM a few decades ago.
+However, the SE of WDM, measured in bits/s/Hz, is low, vanishing with the input power \cite{splett}.
+From the point of view of communication theory, WDM is a form of linear multiplexing, a fundamental concept forming the basis of the data transmission in most communication systems, including the fiber-optic systems.